ashmind/SourceMock/README.md

 SourceMock is a C# mocking framework based on source generators.

-This potentially allows for a nicer interface than reflection based frameworks, for example:
+This allows for a nicer interface than reflection based frameworks, for example:
 ```csharp
 mock.Setup.Parse().Returns(3);
 ```